syxbruno/CrudClientResgistration/README.md

 - **MySQL Container**: Persistent database for the application.

 This approach ensures that the environment is easily replicable and scalable, both for development and production, ensuring consistency in application execution.

-## Conclusion
-This project presents a well-structured architecture, combining best practices in security, documentation, and testing.
-With well-defined endpoints for user and client management, JWT authentication, and a containerized infrastructure via Docker, the application stands out as a robust, scalable, and high-quality solution for corporate systems.
-The integration of modern technologies from the Spring ecosystem and the use of Docker simplify deployment, making the project an excellent base for future development and expansion.